yuka-repo/analysis/README.md

 - data folder: input data
 - output foloder: outputs from the script

-This script reads in monthly sales data provided by sales companies and creates reports used in monthly meetings.
+This script reads in monthly sales data provided by sales companies and creates reports used in monthly meetings for a fictional global pet supply corporation.
+It does the following:

 - Cleans up data
 - Standardizes currencies and product names etc.